-How much risk an organisation can and may wish to bear will depend on a number of factors, including the environment in which it operates, its stakeholders' expectations, the nature and culture of its business, and the capacity it has to cope with absorbing risk without negatively impacting its objectives, otherwise known as its 'risk capacity'.
-Clearly understanding the differences between the two sides of risk - threat and opportunity - is a key enabler for organisations.
+How much risk an organisation can and may wish to bear will depend on a number of factors, including the environment it operates in, its stakeholders' expectations, the nature and culture of its business, and the capacity it has to cope with absorbing risk without negatively impacting its objectives, otherwise known as its 'risk capacity'.
+Understanding clearly the differences between the two sides of risk - threat and opportunity - is a key enabler for organisations.